dstnbrkr/DRBOperationTree/README.md

 * map an object to one or more child objects (i.e. cookbook -> recipes, recipe -> ingredients)
 * enqueue some work for each child object

 DRBOperationTree takes exactly that approach.
-DRBOperationTree let's us define dependencies as a tree, then it performs the 'work' each node corresponds to in level order.
+DRBOperationTree lets us define dependencies as a tree, then it performs the 'work' each node corresponds to in level order.
 A node is marked completed once the post-order traversal below it has completed.
 Here's how the code above could be refactored to use DRBOperationTree:

 ```objective-c
 DRBOperationTree *cookbook = [DRBOperationTree tree];